Shuo-Wang-UCBerkeley/2023-fall-assignment-W251-Kubernetes-Final_Project/README.md

 ## Project Overview

-The goal of `final_project` is to take everything you have learned in this class and deploy a fully functional prediction API accessible to end users.
+The goal of `final_project` is to deploy a fully functional prediction API accessible to end users.

 You will: